craftingforchrist/Legal/rules.md

-Last Modified: 21st of November 2019
+Last Modified: 27th of Feburary 2020

 # A. Network Global Guidelines
 1. Maintain a casual and positive atmosphere at all times.
 Be respectful of all players.
 Harassment and bullying are strictly not allowed.